Everything You Need to Know About January’s Official Birth Flowers

 Thinking of the best birthday flowers for January can be a little tricky since it falls right after a festive holiday season that’s full of well-wishing and gift-giving.
 Flowers are always a good idea.
 But choosing the right flower for your loved ones, family, or friends as a gift?
 Oh, it could really be a daunting task.
-Read on for our quick guide to the official birth flower for January – the carnation and snowdrop.
+Here we’ll take you through everything you need to know about January’s Official Birth Flower – the carnation and snowdrop including their history, origins, meanings, symbolism, and cultural significance around the world.

 The Official Birth Flower Calendar: